-Deciding to become a digital nomad and actually becoming one are 2 very different things, and there are many decisions to be made.
+That’s great, but where do I start?Deciding to become a digital nomad and actually becoming one are 2 very different things, and there are many decisions to be made.
 There is no one size fits all but the fundamentals are all the same.
 With a bit of brainstorming and research, you may find your new path to becoming a digital nomad.

-You’ve probably started seeing the term ‘digital nomad’ being thrown around everywhere at the moment, and the definition is starting to lose its meaning.
+What is a digital nomad and what does it mean?You’ve probably started seeing the term ‘digital nomad’ being thrown around everywhere at the moment, and the definition is starting to lose its meaning.
 I personally think there are 3 types of people when it comes to becoming a digital nomad.

 - First is the digital expat, someone who has moved almost permanently to another country and continues to work on their business whether remotely from their location or fully online.

 - Second is the location independent nomad who has built an established business online or monitors it remotely and has the full independence of where they are or where they want to go.
 This type of person will most likely travel continuously for years with no real plans of settling down.

 - Last is the modern digital nomad.
 This is someone who is in the early stages of building their online empire and usually travels for up to 6 months at a time, usually jumping from place to place every month or so.